PaulSchiretz/pgl-backup/README.md

     *   **"Ghost Directory" Protection**: On Unix-like systems, it helps prevent accidentally backing up to a mount point when the external drive is not actually mounted.
     *   **Cross-Platform Safety**: Detects and halts on risky backup scenarios, such as backing up a case-sensitive Linux source from a case-insensitive Windows host, which can lead to silent data loss.
     *   **Path Nesting Protection**: Prevents infinite recursion loops by ensuring source and target directories are not nested within each other.

+## Architecture & Cloud Sync Safety

+`pgl-backup` is designed with data integrity as its highest priority, especially when the backup repository is being monitored by a cloud sync client (like Google Drive, Dropbox, or Synology Drive).

+The backup process follows a robust "Stage, then Process" pipeline:
+1. A new backup is created by syncing the source to a temporary `current` directory.
+2. If an old backup is due for archival, it is moved to a temporary `stage` directory.
+3. The staged backup is then compressed.
+4. Finally, the fully processed backup is moved from `stage` into its permanent home in the `archive` directory using an `os.Rename` operation.

+The use of `os.Rename` is critical.
+On most filesystems, a rename is an **atomic operation**.
+This means that from the perspective of the filesystem (and any application watching it), the backup directory appears **instantly and completely** in its final destination.

+### Why This Matters for Cloud Sync

+Sync clients will **never see a partially copied or partially compressed backup**.
+They will only ever see a complete, consistent backup directory appear in the archive, which they can then safely upload.
+This eliminates the risk of syncing an incomplete or corrupt backup state to the cloud, making the archive directories extremely safe to use as a source for a secondary cloud backup.

+### Which Directories to Sync?

+For cloud synchronization, you should point your sync client to the following directories inside your backup base path:

+*   `PGL_Backup_Incremental_Archive`
+*   `PGL_Backup_Snapshot_Archive`

+These are the default names for the directories containing the final, safe-to-sync backups.
+You can customize these names after running `pgl-backup init` by editing the `paths` section in your `pgl-backup.config.json` file.

+> **Important:** You should **not** sync the `..._Current` or `..._Stage` directories, as they contain in-progress or temporary data.

 ## Installation